Enzyme: Metabolism

 Several enzymes can work together in a specific order, creating metabolic pathways.
 In a metabolic pathway, one enzyme takes the product of another enzyme as a substrate.
 After the catalytic reaction, the product is then passed on to another enzyme.
 Sometimes more than one enzyme can catalyze the same reaction in parallel; this can allow more complex regulation: with, for example, a low constant activity provided by one enzyme but an inducible high activity from a second enzyme.

 Enzymes determine what steps occur in these pathways.
 Without enzymes, metabolism would neither progress through the same steps and could not be regulated to serve the needs of the cell.
-Most central metabolic pathways are regulated at a few key steps, typically through enzymes whose activity involves the hydrolysis of ATP.
+Most central metabolic pathways are regulated at a few steps, typically through enzymes whose activity involves the phosphorylation by ATP.
 Because this reaction releases so much energy, other reactions that are thermodynamically unfavorable can be coupled to ATP hydrolysis, driving the overall series of linked metabolic reactions.